yongtuoliu/Amortized-Equation-Discovery-in-Hybrid-Dynamical-System/README.md

 ### 1. Training Data Preparation

 Before training, please download the [datasets](https://drive.google.com/drive/folders/19g7c1a2okoCd_OEt3D-l6nh27nXuNNAA?usp=sharing) and put them in [data](data/).
-For example, the Mass-spring Hopping dataset has already been put in [data](data/) as a good start.
+The Mass-spring Hopping dataset has already been put in the folder, which is a good start.

 ### 2. Training and evaluating AMORE